1984hosting/1984-connector-for-dk-and-woocommerce/README.md

 ### Product synchronization

-Products are generally managed on DK's side, and those changes are reflected in WooCommerce.

-Certain changes are also possible on WooCommerce's side that are not optional in DK, like the product's image, but **changes in WooCommerce are not sent back** to DK.
+Products are mostly managed in DK but may be changed in WooCommerce.
+Changes in WooCommerce are **not** sent back to DK.

+For a product to be synchronized, it should be marked in such a way in DK.
+This option in Icelandic is called "Birta í vefverslun" and Google Translate translates it as "Publish in online store".

+Note that there is some discrepancy between field names between systems, particularly with descriptive fields like "name" and "description".

+Field synchronization by field:

-The common identity between both system is the SKU (product ID).
+- SKU (product ID): The common identity between both systems, used to identify what products to add and update.

-It is possible that in the future, we will create options to update DK through WooCommerce, but at least not for now.
+- Name/Description: Transferred from DK to WooCommerce when product is added, but **not updated** after that, because users may want different descriptors in WooCommerce than in DK.
+- Inventory/Price: Always updated from DK to WooCommerce.

-### Pricing
+### Pricing and taxes

-* Only one price field is supported per product, at least in the first version.
-Back-end systems such as DK may support multiple prices, for discounts or special deals but only the main price is used.
+* Only one price field is supported per product, at least in the first version of Woocoo.
+DK supports multiple prices, for discounts or special deals but only the main price is used by us for now.
+* Prices in WooCommerce should be the price as it appears **with [VAT](https://en.wikipedia.org/wiki/Value-added_tax)** in DK.
+This means that we do not need to worry about taxes for now.

 ### Cart behavior

-* Product quantity can be cached for a configurable amount of minutes, to reduce hits to back-end system (DK).
-The default cache is 0 minutes, which means it's disabled.
-Product quantity is still always checked when:

-  * User views a product
-  * User adds that item to the cart.

-  In product listings, however, cache is used unless it is expired or disabled.

-* Products are reserved when they are placed in a cart.
-After a configurable amount of minutes without any action from the user (default 20), the cart is emptied and the item returned into stock.
+We need further information and discussion on how Woocoo should behave with regard to the cart.
+Specifically, we need to understand how WooCommerce handles the reserving of product items while they are in the cart but before the purchase if complete.
+This impacts how Woocoo will handle its communication with DK.

 ### Payment and invoicing

-* Invoices are sent once the user has completed the entire purchase, including its payment.
+Woocoo uses the DK API to create and send an invoice in DK.
+This happens when the purchase of an item is complete, including the payment.

 # Technical Notes